 Over the past 10 years, the U.S. has witnessed a colossal consolidation of American airline companies.
-Nine major U.S. airlines have consolidated to a mere four.
-American, Delta, Southwest, and United remain as the heavy hitters, controlling 80 percent of the U.S. market.
+Nine major players have consolidated to a mere four — American, Delta, Southwest, and United remain as the heavy hitters, controlling 80 percent of the U.S. market.
 The remainder of the market is made up of smaller carriers, each representing their specific niche and embracing unique strategies to target their customers.

 As airlines go through mergers, acquisitions and swallow each other up whole, consumers are often left wondering how these changes will affect their future travel plans.
 Unfortunately, with fewer competitors to price match, the remaining airline companies have the power to increase fares and drop unprofitable routes.
 For employers and business travelers, corporate consolidation could have a silver lining.

 By absorbing smaller airline companies that previously dominated regional airports, the big four can add new non-stop routes to their lineup.
 This allows airlines to open up new destinations, reduce connecting flights and eliminate ever-dreaded layovers.
 Both United and American Airlines opened up ten new domestic non-stop flight routes just this year.
 While Southwest plans to add five additional non-stop routes to service the Midwest beginning in October of 2018.
 Additional non-stop flight availability saves time and produces happy road warriors.
 Employees report a more positive experience when they’re able to travel to their destination in one leg.
 Sending in happy employees can raise productivity levels and lead to a more successful business trip altogether.